markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-5/intro.md

-The previous lab focused on building a check and corresponding unit test.
+Now that we have the integration and supporting files, its time to build the integration and install it.
 When this scenario starts, we have a script running to match the state of your environment at the end of that lab.

-Now you're going to make a an integration test for the check class.

 Let's get started!